defUserName-404/Design-Patterns/builder_pattern/readme.md

 different types of products, such as cars, and create the corresponding manuals for them.

 <img src="src/main/resources/example-en.png">
-<center><i>The example of step-by-step construction of cars and the user guides that that fit those car models.</i></center>
+<center><i>The example of step-by-step construction of cars and the user guides that that fit those cars models.</i></center>

-A car is a complex object that can be constructed in a hundred different ways.
+A cars is a complex object that can be constructed in a hundred different ways.
 Instead of bloating the `Car` class with a huge constructor, you can extract the assembly code into a separate `CarBuilder` class.
-This class has a set of methods for configuring a car.
+This class has a set of methods for configuring a cars.

-The client code can use the builder directly to create a custom car configuration.
+The client code can use the builder directly to create a custom cars configuration.

-But what if you need to create a car manual?
-The manual should describe every feature of the car, so the details of the manual depend on the car’s configuration.
-You can create another builder class, `CarManualBuilder`, that builds the manual instead of a car.
-Then you can pass this builder to the same director object to produce a manual for a specific car configuration.
+But what if you need to create a cars manual?
+The manual should describe every feature of the cars, so the details of the manual depend on the cars’s configuration.
+You can create another builder class, `CarManualBuilder`, that builds the manual instead of a cars.
+Then you can pass this builder to the same director object to produce a manual for a specific cars configuration.

 ```
 // Using the Builder pattern makes sense only when your products